Dean-Rough/sylo/PROJECT_PLAN.md

     - [ ] Integrate with one primary OpenAI chat model.
     - [ ] Basic chat memory: store and retrieve the last N conversation turns from/to Supabase's `chat_history` table for the current user.
     - [ ] Function calling to retrieve/update the logged-in user's `user_settings` from Supabase.
-    - [ ] Receive context/data from Next.js API routes (e.g., Google Calendar events) to incorporate into responses.
+    - [ ] Receive context/data from the **NestJS application** (e.g., Google Calendar events) to incorporate into responses.
-    - [ ] Provide an endpoint/function that Next.js API routes can call to "improve a given prompt" using OpenAI.
+    - [ ] Provide an endpoint/function that the **NestJS application** can call to "improve a given prompt" using OpenAI.
     - [ ] (Optional MVP) Provide an endpoint/function for "suggesting categories for a prompt".
 *   **Integration:**
-    - [ ] Receives requests from Next.js API routes (including authenticated user ID).
+    - [ ] Receives requests from the **NestJS application** (including authenticated user ID).
     - [ ] Interacts directly with Supabase (`supabase-py`) for `chat_history` and `user_settings`.
     - [ ] Interacts directly with OpenAI APIs.

 #### 2.3.5.
 Frontend (React/Next.js on Vercel with Shadcn UI / Radix UI + Tailwind CSS)
 - [ ] Basic application shell and navigation.
-- [ ] Google login/authentication flow using Supabase Auth.
+- [ ] Google login/authentication flow using Supabase Auth (client-side) and session validation with the NestJS backend.
-- [ ] A central AI chat interface that communicates with Next.js API routes (which then call the AI Chat Core).
+- [ ] A central AI chat interface that communicates with the **NestJS application** (which then calls the AI Chat Core).
-- [ ] A simple "User Settings" page (data via Next.js API routes from Supabase).
+- [ ] A simple "User Settings" page (data via the **NestJS application** from Supabase).
 - [ ] A "Prompt Repository" page: View, search, filter, create, edit, delete prompts.
 Interface to "improve prompt".
 Display auto-suggested categories (if implemented).
+(All interactions via the **NestJS application**).

 ### 2.4.
 MVP Outcome
-- [ ] Users can log in with their Google account via Supabase Auth.
+- [ ] Users can log in with their Google account via Supabase Auth, with sessions managed and validated by the NestJS backend.
-- [ ] The AI chat has basic memory (recalling recent turns of conversation for the user from Supabase).
+- [ ] The AI chat has basic memory (recalling recent turns of conversation for the user from Supabase, via NestJS and AI Chat Core).
-- [ ] The AI chat can read/update the user's settings in Supabase.
+- [ ] The AI chat can read/update the user's settings in Supabase (via NestJS and AI Chat Core).
-- [ ] The AI chat can present information from a Google service (e.g., calendar events fetched by Next.js API routes).
+- [ ] The AI chat can present information from a Google service (e.g., calendar events fetched by the **NestJS application**).
-- [ ] Users can save, manage, and get AI assistance to improve prompts in a dedicated Prompt Repository.
+- [ ] Users can save, manage, and get AI assistance to improve prompts in a dedicated Prompt Repository (interactions via the NestJS backend).
-- [ ] The core architecture (Next.js/Vercel, Supabase, separate Python AI Core with OpenAI integration and DB-backed memory) is validated and ready for iterative feature development.
+- [ ] The core architecture (Next.js/Vercel for frontend, dedicated NestJS application for backend, Supabase for DB/Auth, separate Python AI Core with OpenAI integration and DB-backed memory) is validated and ready for iterative feature development.
+The Next.js frontend will be hosted on Vercel.
+The NestJS backend will be deployed to a suitable cloud environment (e.g., Vercel, Google Cloud Run, AWS Lambda).

 ## 3. Conceptual Architecture Diagram (MVP)